godot-escoria/escoria-demo-game/docs/esc_reference.md

   Similar to queue_resource, queues the resources necessary to have an animation loaded on an item.
 The resource paths are taken from the item placeholders.

 - `game_over continue_enabled show_credits`
   Ends the game.
 Use the "continue_enabled" parameter to enable or disable the continue button in the main menu afterwards.
-The "show_credits" parameter loads the credits ui if true.
+The "show_credits" parameter loads the `ui/end_credits` scene if true.
+You can configure it to your regular credits scene if you want.

 Dialogs
 -------